 The Hummer brand went the way of the dodo in 2010, but there are still plenty of these brawny beasts on the road.
 Loosely based on a Chevy/GMC platform, the H3 is much more suitable to "real life" than its larger, pricier relatives, the H1 and H2.
 And your local GM dealer should have little trouble keeping your truck in good running order, which is another bonus.

 The H3 isn't for everyone.
 Sure, it has the outward visibility of a fallout shelter, and it goes through gas like there's a hole in the tank, but the rugged H3 is a thoroughly capable truck with a lot of personality.
 Upgrading the stereo system will make it an even better ride.

 The Hummer's safety warning chime is built into the factory radio, so you'll need to purchase an integration adapter to retain that important safety feature.
 Crutchfield strongly recommends that you use the recommended adapter (which also retains OnStar) when you replace your factory radio.
-It's not free, but we will take 50% off the list price when you purchase the adapter along with your receiver.
+It's not free, but we'll discount it deeply when you purchase the adapter along with your receiver.